Mean-Field Liquidation Games with Market Drop-out: The Model

 \begin{proposition} If $\mu\in L^{1}_-([0,T]) \cup L^{1}_+([0,T])$ then the strategy defined in \eqref{xi*} with $\delta = 0$ is the a.s.~unique optimal strategy that solves the representative player's optimization problem \eqref{opt-rp}. \end{proposition} \begin{proof} Most of the arguments given below are a blend of arguments given in \cite{FGHP-2018} and \cite{PUR}.
 We present a detailed proof to keep the paper self-contained.

-Let us now assume that $\mu\in L^{1}_-([0,T]) \cup L^{1}_+([0,T])$ and let $\xi$ be any other admissible strategy with corresponding state process $X$ and liquidation time $\tau$.
+Let us now assume that $\mu\in L^{1}_-([0,T]) \cup L^{1}_+([0,T])$ {and let $x\in\bR$.
+Further, let $\xi^{0, x, \mu}$ be the candidate strategy defined in \eqref{xi*}, which by Lemma~\ref{lem:a_priori_candiate}.iii) is admissible} and let $\xi { \in \mathcal{A}_x}$ be any other admissible strategy with corresponding state process $X$ and absorption time $\tau$.
 We need to distinguish two cases, depending on which strategy liquidates first.

 \begin{itemize} \item {\textbf{$\tau\leq \tau_{\mu}(x)$}}.
 Note that $\xi_t=X_t=0$ on $(\tau, T]$ and thus we have

 Since $Y^{0, x, \mu}$ is continuous, integration by parts along with equation \eqref{eq:FBODE} yields that